everest-engineering/rag_spike/README.md

 # Resetting the index

-The simplest way to (clear) reset the index is to bring down post gres and then delete it data directory
+The simplest way to (clear) reset the index is to bring down postgres and then delete its data directory

 i.e.